-Interest expense consists of interest costs related to our finance leases and our long-term debt arrangements, including unused line fee and the amortization of deferred transaction costs related to the loan and security agreement entered into with Silicon Valley Bank to provide a \$125 million revolving credit facility described elsewhere in this report.
-No amounts have been drawn under the revolving credit facility as of June 30, 2022.
+Interest expense consists of interest costs incurred related to our finance leases and our long-term debt arrangements, including unused line fee and the amortization of deferred transaction costs related to the loan and security agreement entered into with Silicon Valley Bank that provides a \$125 million revolving credit facility described elsewhere in this report.
+No amounts have been drawn under the revolving credit facility as of September 30, 2022.